-When a student is going to be absent from school a parent or legal guardian must call school within 24 hours of the absence or the absence will be considered unexcused.
+When a student is going to be absent from school, a parent or legal guardian must call school within 24 hours of the absence or the absence will be considered unexcused.
 The telephone number is 784-2400 ext.
-3201.
+3201 or email hsattendance@khps.org.
 An answering machine is available for early morning and evening calls.
-Only the student's parents or legal guardians may call to request that the absence be excused, unless the student is in privacy.
+Only the student's parents or legal guardians may call to request that the absence be excused, unless the student is18 and has a consent form.
 If phone contact is not made within the accepted time period, the absence will be unexcused.
-Daily credit will not be earned for the hour(s) missed due to unexcused absence(s) and the student may also be subject to further discipline.